libp2p/specs/yamux/README.md

 This is particularly well suited for an RPC system where a client wants to open a stream and immediately fire a request without waiting for the RTT of the ACK.

 This does introduce the possibility of a connection being rejected after data has been sent already.
-This is a slight semantic difference from TCP, where the conection cannot be refused after it is opened.
+This is a slight semantic difference from TCP, where the connection cannot be refused after it is opened.
 Clients should be prepared to handle this by checking for an error that indicates a RST was received.

 #### Closing a stream